F1 help and the tips/output pane

 out s

 Tags can be used in help sections of user-defined functions and macros.
-To insert tags, you can use dialog: floating toolbar -> More Tools -> Function help editor.
+To insert tags, you can use: code toolbar -> More tools -> Function help editor.
+Tags are replaced with links, colors etc when the function help is displayed in the Tips pane, for example when you press F1 in a macro when the text cursor is on that function name.

 QM 2.3.3.
 Tags also can be used with OutStatusBar.